sandeeptasahoo/C-Programing-/Basics_Of_Cpp.md

 ## important methods :
 1. cin.getline(<variable char array>,<max number of character expected>,<delimiter === the character to stop geting inputs eg: enter==='\n'>): takes input as string of size max size given, until the delimiter character is entered
+2. atExit(<*pointer function>) : takes a method as parameter and executes it at the end of the program
+3.

 ## development tips :
 1. avoid copy initialisation (int i = 1).
 Prefer direct initialisation (int i {1})